Yes We Can, Be Great Again: A Real Plan to Fix the American Workforce

 For those focused on small business: if you run a business and your employees are healthier, more emotionally regulated, and more physically capable, your healthcare costs go down and your productivity goes up.
 This is not charity.
 This is an investment with a return.

-I am Rex Barr Jr. Earlier in my career, I ran a childcare center for more than three years.
-I understand what happens inside these buildings, what the staff deal with, what the children need, and what the families are counting on.
-I also run Catan Strategy Group out of Cypress, Texas, where I have worked with dozens of childcare and care-based businesses on everything from hiring to compliance to operational improvements.
+I'm Rex Barr Jr. Early in my career I ran a childcare center for three years.
+I know what happens inside those buildings.
+I know what the staff deal with and what the families need.
+I run Catan Strategy Group in Cypress, Texas, and I've worked with dozens of childcare and care-based businesses on hiring, compliance, operations, and scaling.

-I do not have a political agenda.
-I have a business owner's perspective on what a competitive, capable, and healthy workforce looks like.
-And right now, we are not building one.
+I don't have a political agenda.
+I have a business owner's perspective on what a competitive, capable workforce looks like.
+Right now, we're not building one.

-I cannot walk this into Congress myself.
+I can't walk this into Congress.
 But ideas spread when people share them.

-If you are a Democrat or a Republican or neither and you think there has to be a better use of $1.8 billion in taxpayer money than a fund that both parties rejected, share this.
+If you're Democrat, Republican, or neither, and you think there's a better use of $1.8 billion than a fund both parties rejected, share this.

 The Yes We Can, Be Great Again Program is a five-year, $1.2 billion investment in the future American workforce.
-It is specific.
-It is costed out.
-It is deliverable through existing infrastructure.
-And it costs less than the fund that nobody wanted.
+It's specific.
+It's costed out.
+It's deliverable right now using infrastructure that already exists.
+And it costs less than the fund nobody wanted.

 If not this, then what?
 If not now, then when?

-Share this article.
+Share this.
 Tag a business owner.
 Tag a parent.
 Tag an elected official.
-Let them know that the people who actually run businesses and hire workers have ideas too.
+Let them know that the people who actually run businesses and hire workers have real ideas.

 Rex Barr Jr. is a business strategist and founder of Catan Strategy Group, based in Cypress, Texas.
 Earlier in his career, he operated a childcare center for more than three years and has since worked with dozens of care-based and small businesses on hiring, compliance, and operational improvement.
 He writes about business, workforce development, and wealth building at rexbarr.com.